11 Slamming Spam Recipes That Will Have You Wanting More

 TheCrimsonMonkey/istockphoto

 If you like adding bacon to your mac and cheese, try swapping it out for Spam.
-To re-create this recipe, add fried spam (sautéd for 2 to 3 minutes on each side or until golden brown) to cooked macaroni and top with cheese and butter.
-Try adding sprinkles of nutmeg, cayenne pepper, and a dash of Dijon mustard.
+To re-create this recipe, add fried Spam (sautéd for 2 to 3 minutes on each side or until golden brown) to cooked macaroni and top with cheese and butter.
+Consider adding sprinkles of nutmeg, cayenne pepper, and a dash of Dijon mustard to create an even richer, more flavorful sauce.

 Recipe: All Recipes